javascript-tutorial/en.javascript.info/1-js/4-object-basics/01-object/article.md

 };
 ```

-A property has an identifier (also "name" and "key") before the colon `":"` and a value to the right of it.
+A property has a key (also known as "name" and "identifier") before the colon `":"` and a value to the right of it.

 In the `user` object, there are two properties:

 1. The first property has the name `"name"` and the value `"John"`.
 2. The second one has the name `"age"` and the value `30`.

 The resulting `user` object can be imagined as a cabinet with two signed files labelled "name" and "age".

 ![user object](object-user.png)

 We can add, remove and read files from it any time.